 Sorghum, often eaten with the husk on, is one of few grains with an edible husk, which helps it retain many of the nutrients that are removed in other grains.
 Sorghum is high in antioxidants as well as policosanols (found in the wax coating of the husk) that some research has shown to lower cholesterol equal to that of statin drugs.

-Sorghum can be eaten as a popped grain, as a cooked grain for breakfast cereal, or in place of rice.
-It’s often used as flour in gluten-free baked goods.
+You can eat sorghum as a popped grain, as a cooked grain for breakfast cereal, or in place of rice.
+It’s often used as flour in the recipes for gluten-free baked goods.
 Most gluten-free beers are also brewed using sorghum.

 One cup cooked sorghum contains: